 The marble pavement for Amagertorv was designed by the Office of the City Architect and received an award in 1994.
 This complicated geometric pattern, covering such a large and irregularly-shaped area, was designed using CAD, then new in drawing offices.
 The success of the scheme meant that adjoining public spaces were in turn redesigned with new paving in stone extending through Højbro Plads, Ved Stranden and Gammel Strand.

-So … in Copenhagen, you can find yourself walking all over an award-winning design without even realising.
+In Copenhagen, you can find yourself walking all over an award-winning design without even realising.